Quantum circuits

 Inner products

-Recall from Lesson 1 that when we use the Dirac notation to refer to an arbitrary column vector as a ket, such as
+Recall from the Single systems lesson that, when we use the Dirac notation to refer to an arbitrary column vector as a ket, such as

 the corresponding bra vector is the conjugate transpose of this vector: